 Everest Base Camp Trek is measured as Moderate to Strenuous for its difficulty level.
 Most of the trail goes gradually up making a zigzag through the alpine jungle, and rugged cliffs on the mountain paths, from where amazing views are awarded while taking a rest and a chat with fellows.
 However, there is some steep ascent in some parts of the trip.
 The day third from Phakding to Namche is not an easy path, the trail ascent rapidly at the confluence of Bhote Koshi and Dudh Koshi to the naturally blessed Namche Bazaar, and on the next day, the part of Punge Thagna to Tengboche is also quite difficult due to its ascent.
 Likewise, the day eighth from Dingboche to Lobuche at Thukla Tea House to the top of the Thukla Pass needs more effort as the hardest part of the trek.
 Climbing to the most popular viewpoint at Kalapathar is also another difficult part of the Trek.
 Everest base camp trek difficulty depends on every trekker’s physical fitness, following a day’s weather circumstances.
 Here is some fact about the Everest base camp trek difficulty:

 Total Ascent: 6015 m/19 734 ft

 Total Descent: 5821 m/19 097 ft

 Highest Point: 5550 m/18208.66 ft at Kala Patthar and 5,360 meters at Mount Everest Base camp.

-Sometimes the trekking gears also play a vital role to make the trip more comfortable.
-So, you need well prepare quality trekking gear and trekking accessorize before beginning trek; trekking poles area good support for your knees while descending and make stable while walking on the slippery trail, likewise, microspikes, good trekking boots, warm clothes also determent to make the trip enjoyable.
+Sometimes the trekking gear also plays a vital role in making the trip more comfortable.
+So, you need well prepare quality trekking gear and trekking accessorize before beginning the trek; trekking poles are good support for your knees while descending and make stable while walking on the slippery trail, likewise, microspikes, good trekking boots, warm clothes also determent to make the trip enjoyable.